 - Coco peat and sphagnum moss: These can be used to place on top of loose mulches and bark to keep them from getting all over the place.
 Try to find long-fibered types, as short fibers may stick to the gecko if they become very moist.

-You will want to have two thermometers in the tokay gecko’s habitat, one to measure the heat under the lamp and another on the far side of the terrarium to make sure there is also a cool area.
-The gecko needs both warm and cold regions in the terrarium, so it can regulate its temperature.
+You will want to have two thermometers in the tokay gecko’s habitat.
+One is to measure the heat under the lamp and the other is for the far side of the terrarium to make sure there is also a cool area.
+The gecko needs both warm and cool regions in the terrarium to properly regulate its temperature.

 Provide your tokay gecko with about 12 hours of UVB fluorescent light during the day to mimic daylight.
 This will help the geckos know what time of day it is, so they can regulate their sleeping and eating schedules.
 It will also provide them vitamin D3, an essential vitamin for the gecko’s energy.

 The most dependable way to provide humidity for your tokay gecko is to simulate a brief evening rainstorm by misting the terrarium with fresh, clean water from a spray bottle.
-You want the water droplets to remain in the terrarium for a few hours to allow the gecko to drink, but then they should dry up before the morning.
+You want the water droplets to remain in the terrarium for a few hours to allow the gecko to drink.
+However, these droplets should dry up after a while.
 If the terrarium is still very moist in the morning, you know you've sprayed too much.
 Try to avoid spraying the gecko directly, as they usually will get upset by the shock.
-You can also consider an automatic drip system, this will keep the humidity levels consistent and also water the plants at the same time.
+You can also consider an automatic drip system that will keep the humidity levels consistent and also water the plants at the same time.

 In addition to the water bowl, you must also spray the inside of the terrarium to provide juicy water droplets for the gecko to drink.
 The droplets will form on the side walls and accessories for the gecko to lick off.
 This is the most natural way for them to hydrate, and probably the way they will choose most often.

-Insects also need to be dusted with a powdered calcium and vitamin D3 supplement to provide the proper nutrition necessary for the tokay gecko’s bone growth and healthy nervous system.
+Feeder insects also need to be dusted with a powdered calcium and vitamin D3 supplement to provide your reptile with a nutritional tokay gecko diet that's essential for its bone growth and healthy nervous system.
 You can dust the insects by placing them in a container or bag with the powder and gently shaking.
 In addition, you should place a shallow dish filled with the vitamin-packed powder in the terrarium, so the gecko can take what it needs.

-In addition to insects, tokay geckos will like some dark leafy greens, vegetables and fruits as snacks a few times per week.
+In addition to insects, dark leafy greens, vegetables and fruits as snacks make great tokay gecko food a few times per week.
 Some will even like to eat a pinky mouse now and then.